The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 20 miles

-The Snowdon Mountain Railway steam train that goes to the top starts from Llanberis - please pre-book to avoid disappointment!
+The Snowdon Mountain Railway steam train that goes to the top of Yr Wyddfa (Snowdon) starts from the village of Llanberis at the foot of the mountain - please pre-book to avoid disappointment!

-The station is also near the beginning of the ‘Llanberis path’ - one of the walking routes to choose if you plan to climb up the mountain.
+The station is also near the beginning of the eponymous ‘Llanberis path’ - one of the walking routes you can choose if you plan to climb up Yr Wyddfa (Snowdon).

 Aber Falls & Distillery